todogroup/ospology/ospo-book/content/en/05-chapter.md

 > NOTE: This chapter has been developed through the expertise of Open Source Security Foundation (OpenSSF) representatives, with support from the TODO Group

 Open source software is an important part of the software supply chain.
-Because of this, it is part of an OSPO’s responsibility to help secure the OSS supply chain.
+Because of this, it's part of an OSPO’s responsibility to help secure the OSS supply chain.
 This includes tasks such as:

 - Helping development teams assess the security of the OSS they use in products.
 - Encouraging development teams to contribute to upstream open source projects to help improve their security.